Models in the Loop: Aiding Crowdworkers with Generative Annotation Assistants: Results

 \subsection{Improving Standard Data Collection}

 We now investigate whether it might be possible to improve standard data collection practices using generative assistants -- \textit{can we achieve similar performance to adversarial data collection without access to any adversarial data?} We therefore use a GAA trained on \squadone{}, and investigate the three sampling techniques namely: likelihood, adversarial, and uncertainty sampling.
 Results are shown in Table~\ref{tab:results_improving_standard}.
-We find that using a GAA with likelihood sampling considerably improves the efficiency of the annotation process in comparison to the standard data collection baseline in Table~\ref{tab:results_baselines}, while giving comparable, if slightly improved, vMER and downstream results.
+We find that using a GAA with likelihood sampling considerably improves the efficiency of the annotation process in comparison to the standard data collection baseline in Table~\ref{tab:results_baselines}.
+It also gives comparable vMER results and downstream QA performance.
 Furthermore, both the adversarial and uncertainty sampling strategies prove effective.
-While the time taken per example not as impressive as for standard likelihood sampling, and is comparable to the standard data collection baseline, the vMER -- an indicator of the diversity of the collected training data -- is substantially improved and outperforms the adversarial data collection baseline.
-The downstream results are also very promising, considerably improving on the standard data collection setting.
-They also approach the values for the adversarial data collection baseline although, despite the improved vMER, overall downstream performance is better in the adversarial data collection setting.
-In summary, this result shows that we can encourage annotators to come up with more challenging examples and approach the downstream performance achieved using adversarial data collection without requiring any adversarially-collected data or an adversarial model in the loop, simply through the use of GAAs paired with an appropriate sampling strategy.
-While impressive, this is in line with our initial hypothesis that sampling generated prompts from regions of known model uncertainty, or prompts that we know the model finds challenging to answer, irrespective of generated sample quality, provides annotators with a better starting point for example creation.
+While the reduction in time taken per example is not as substantial as for standard likelihood sampling, and is comparable to the standard data collection baseline, the vMER -- an indicator of the diversity of the collected training data -- is substantially improved and outperforms the adversarial data collection baseline.
+The downstream results are also promising, providing slight improvements over the standard data collection setting, particularly with regards to domain generalisation.
+They start to make progress towards the values obtained for the adversarial data collection baseline although, despite the improved vMER, overall downstream performance is considerably higher in the adversarial data collection setting.
+In summary, these results shows that we can encourage annotators to come up with more challenging examples without requiring any adversarially-collected data or an adversarial model in the loop, simply through the use of GAAs paired with an appropriate sampling strategy.
+However, using adversarial data collection still provides substantially better downstream performance.
+These observations are in line with our initial hypothesis that sampling generated prompts from regions of known model uncertainty, or prompts that we know the model finds challenging to answer, irrespective of generated sample quality, provides annotators with a better starting point for example creation.